phthom/ContainerOrchestration/3-KubernetesLab.md

 ![Describe](images/describek.png)

+There are 2 different endpoints: 8080 and 32509.
+The one that you need is in the 30000-32999 range.
+Take a note of the **32509** NodePort. **Yours may be different.**

-### 9. NodePort number 32509
+### 9. Use the NodePort number

-Yours may be different.
 Open a  browser window or tab and go to the URL of your node with your NodePort number, such as `http://159.122.181.117:32509`.
 Your output should look like this.

 ![Helloworld](images/browser1.png)